 The digital signature for the healthcare sector

-sign-me eHealth enables all those employed in the healthcare sector to sign documents digitally – irrespective of whether or not they have an electronic health professional card (eHPC).
-Be it in a practice or other kind of medical facility, such as a hospital, rehab clinic or nursing home, with sign-me eHealth electronic documents can now be signed online throughout the EU in a manner that is both legally recognized and complies with the eIDAS regulation.
-The solution is based on the remote signature solution sign-me, which has been tried and tested on the market for many years, and is supplied by qualified trusted service provider D‑TRUST and certified by TüViT (see Certificate for further information).
-Your data remains at all times on the highly secure servers in the D‑TRUST security area, to which only authorized administrators have access.
-With sign-me eHealth, you can attach qualified electronic signatures to digital documents in the healthcare sector, such as discharge letters, invoices, referrals, electronic certificates of incapacity to work, documentation of the manufacture of pharmaceuticals, or e‑prescriptions.
-You can thus optimize your processes while a subscription model helps you to keep costs at bay.
+sign-me eHealth enables all those employed in the healthcare sector to sign documents online outside the telematics infrastructure – irrespective of whether or not they have an electronic health professional card (eHPC).
+Be it in a practice or in other medical facilities, such as hospitals, rehab clinics or nursing homes, with sign-me eHealth electronic documents can now be signed online throughout the EU in a manner that is both legally recognized and complies with the eIDAS regulation.
+The solution is based on the remote signature solution sign-me, which has been tried and tested on the market for many years, and is supplied by qualified trusted service provider D‑TRUST and certified by TÜViT (see Certificate for further information).
+Your data remains at all times on the highly secure servers in the D‑Trust GmbH security area, to which only authorized administrators have access.
+With sign-me eHealth, you can attach qualified electronic signatures to digital documents in the healthcare sector, such as health insurance accounts, prescriptions, discharge letters and other documents outside the telematics infrastructure.
+This allows you to optimize your processes while a subscription model helps you to keep costs at bay.

 Legally secure – eIDAS-compliant and legally secure digital signatures with two-factor authentication

 Predictable – Transparent cost calculation thanks to a subscription price model

 Economical – Once-off license enables flexible use with several partners

 Strategic – Institution-wide use possible and makes sense

 Straightforward – Can be applied for in a few steps via the identification used to order your electronic health professional card (eHPC)

 Secure digital signature – both mobile and hardware independent